samniu/Flutter-Basic/README_EN.md

    - Implementing simple animations with `AnimatedContainer`
    - Creating complex animations using `AnimationController`
    - `Hero` animations for smooth page transition
-   - `GestureDetector` with ScaleTransition for interactive animations
+   - `GestureDetector` with `ScaleTransition` for interactive animations

+9. **Networking and JSON Parsing**
+   - Send HTTP requests to fetch data
+   - Parse JSON responses
+   - Handle asynchronous requests and errors